Are you looking for ways to celebrate summer break with your kids? Here are 15 Last Day of School Year Traditions you can do this year!

 Do not forget about a last day of school year photo of each of the kids.

-If you can not be with your friends on the last day of school, set up a virtual celebration on Zoom or Facetime!
+The last day of school is a fun day to celebrate with friends!
 Decide on a celebration time and gather up all of your friends for a end of school year farewell!
 Everyone can share their favorite memories from the school year.

 5. Set up a Field Day or Family Olympics at Home

 Do your kids have a lot of energy to burn off on the last day of school?
 Perhaps the family would like to engage in some friendly competition with a Family Olympics!